dougeby/IntuneDocs/intune/app-management.md

 Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

 Intune offers a range of capabilities to help you get the apps you need on the devices you want.
-The following table provides a summary of app manaagement capabilities.
+The following table provides a summary of app management capabilities.
 Below the table is a starting point to understand Microsoft Intune in the Azure portal.

 ## App management capabilities by platform